TopEFT/TTbarLobsterSkimming/postmortem/README.md

 cd CMGTools
 ```

-Copy our custom script to CMGTools
+Copy our custom script to CMGTools (assuming CMSSW was installed in the same dir as your lobster skimming script)
 ```
 cp ../../postmortem/globalEFTreWeighting.py CMGTools/TTHAnalysis/python/tools/nanoAOD/
 ```